DanielAvdar/ml-orchestrator/docs/source/introduction.rst

      - Original KFP
      - **ml-orchestrator**
    * - **Component Logic**
-     - Defined as part of the function.
+     - Defined as part of
+       the function.
-     - Defined within a dataclass.
+     - Defined within a
+       dataclass.
    * - **Import & Dependencies**
-     - Entire code resides inside the function.
+     - Entire code resides

+       inside the function.
-     - Assumes code is available from the environment.
+     - Assumes code is

+       available from the
+       environment.
    * - **Testability**
-     - Difficult to test; often requires a full pipeline run.
+     - Difficult to test;

+       often requires a
+       full pipeline run.
+     - Easy to test;

+       testable with `unittest`
-     - Testable using standard Python tools like `unittest` or `pytest`.
+       or `pytest`.
    * - **Commitment to KFP**
-     - Code is tightly coupled with KFP.
+     - Code is tightly
+       coupled with KFP.
-     - Completely agnostic to KFP.
+     - Completely agnostic
+       to KFP.
    * - **Flexibility**
+     - Function-based logic:

+       non-inheritable,

-     - Function-based logic: non-inheritable, repetitive code and parameters.
+       repetitive code and
+       parameters.
+     - Dataclass-based logic:

+       inheritable,

-     - Dataclass-based logic: inheritable, reusable code and parameters.
+       reusable code and parameters.